json-schema-org/website/pages/understanding-json-schema/structuring.md

 - 2)  within that object, find the value of the key `street_address`

 The URI `https://example.com/schemas/address#/properties/street_address`
-identifies the highlighted subschema in the following schema.
+identifies the corresponding subschema in the following schema.

 ```json
 // props { "isSchema": true }